-Figure 1.
-Locational Map of the Study Area.
+Fig. 1.
+Locational Map of the Study Area

-METHODOLOGY
+2. METHODOLOGY

 With a focus on 27 panchayats, the study used an organized methodology to examine the patterns of marginalized communities in Kerala's Palakkad District.
 Land possession, land-use categories, population distribution, family count, and colony count were all included in the data classification.
 Important factors like demographic measurements and the choice of study area were methodically documented.
 Through patient interpretation, gender population balance, land ownership disparities, land-use efficiency, and family-colony correlations, the analysis looked at patterns in marginalized communities.
 To evaluate trends, quantitative techniques such as correlation analysis and descriptive statistics (mean, standard deviation) were used.
 Scheduled Caste and family records were used in the data collection process to guarantee accuracy and applicability.
 A thorough grasp of socioeconomic disparities was made possible by this methodological framework, which allowed for focused policy recommendations for fair development.
 Reliability in recognizing important opportunities and challenges within marginalized settlements was guaranteed by the structured approach.